Sod Installation in Kerman, Fresno & Clovis

 What soil preparation is needed before laying sod?

 Central Valley soil needs proper prep for sod success.
-We remove old grass and debris, grade the surface for drainage, amend the alkaline clay soil with organic matter, and level the area to prevent low spots.
+We remove old grass and debris, grade the surface for drainage, till the compacted clay soil, and level the area to prevent low spots.
 Good soil prep is the difference between sod that thrives and sod that fails.